all-contributors/cli/README.md

 ```

 These are the keys you can specify:
-- TODO `file`: File to write the list of contributors in.
+- `file`: File to write the list of contributors in.
 Default: 'README.md'
-- TODO `owner`: Name of the user the project is hosted by.
+- `owner`: Name of the user the project is hosted by.
 Example: `jfmengels/all-contributor-cli` --> `jfmengels`.
-By default will be parsed from the repo's homepage in `package.json`.
+By default will be parsed from the repo's homepage in `package.json` (TODO).
-- TODO `project`: Name of the project.
-Default: Name of the project written in the `package.json` file.
+- `project`: Name of the project.
+Default: Name of the project written in the `package.json` file (TODO).
-- TODO `imageSize`: Size (in px) of the user's avatar.
+- `imageSize`: Size (in px) of the user's avatar.
 Default: 100.
-- TODO `emoji`: Specify custom emoji, can override the existing override.
+- `emoji`: Specify custom emoji, can override the documented emojis.